 - “Pin” one or more districts or schools so that they are always displayed in the left-most columns of the results regardless of any sorting performed by the user – allowing you to compare districts/schools of interest with the highest or lowest values in each field

-For a step-by-step “how to” directions on using the comparisons, go to our How to Create District or School Comparisons article.
+For a step-by-step “how to” directions on using the comparisons, view one of our online tutorials or see our How to Create District or School Comparisons article.
 Or start making your own comparisons: Compare Schools or Compare Districts.